Richard Roeper

 Richard E. Roeper (born October 17, 1959) is an American writer.
 He is a former columnist and film critic for the Chicago Sun-Times, where he wrote for 39 years dating back to 1986 until his departure in 2025.
 He co-hosted the television series At the Movies with Roger Ebert from 2000 to 2008, serving as the late Gene Siskel's successor.
 From 2010 to 2014, he co-hosted The Roe and Roeper Show with Roe Conn on WLS-AM.
 From October 2015 to October 2017, Roeper served as the host of the FOX 32 morning show Good Day Chicago.
-Since 2021, he has hosted a podcast entitled The Richard Roeper Show for American Eagle.
-He is a regular contributor to Windy City Weekend and its predecessor Windy City Live on WLS-TV.
-In 2025, Roeper joined RogerEbert.com as a regular contributor.
+From 2021 to 2025, he has hosted a podcast entitled The Richard Roeper Show for American Eagle.
+He was a regular contributor to Windy City Weekend and its predecessor Windy City Live on WLS-TV from 2018 to 2026.
+In 2025, Roeper joined RogerEbert.com as a regular contributor and began co-hosting The Movie of Your Life podcast.
+In 2026, he became a regular contributor to WMAQ-TV.

 Early life

-Roeper was born in Chicago, Illinois, one of four children to Robert and Margaret (née Slobatec) Roeper.
-He grew up in south suburban Dolton, Illinois and attended Thornridge High School before graduating from Illinois State University in 1982 with a bachelor's degree in journalism.
+Roeper was born on October 17, 1959 in Chicago, Illinois.
+He is one of four children to Robert and Margaret (née Slobatec) Roeper.
+He grew up in south suburban Dolton, Illinois area.
+Roeper attended Thornridge High School before graduating from Illinois State University in 1982 with a bachelor's degree in journalism.
 While still a student at the university, he auditioned for the movie review program Sneak Previews when Gene Siskel and Roger Ebert (his future co-host on At the Movies) left the program, for which he was turned down.